ricardodeazambuja/arxiv-highlighter/README.md

 # arxiv-highlighter

-I read a lot of papers from [arXiv](https://arxiv.org/) (:heart:), and I was missing a way to share a URL that would show a whole pdf highlighting something I consider important.
+I read a lot of papers from [arXiv](https://arxiv.org/) (:heart:), and I was missing a way to share a URL that would show a whole pdf highlighting, with or without notes, something I consider important.
 This will also be useful when you are discussing a paper with someone or pointing where you found that special equation or figure.

-**UPDATE 1: Now you can browse (using those brand-new gray buttons on the top) the whole pdf instead of only one page!**
-**UPDATE 2: The back/forward controls in your browser work as undo/redo!**
-**UPDATE 3: The square brackets for rectangles were removed and each one starts with the page number where they should appear.**
-**UPDATE 4: Instead of `rectangle` now it uses `rect` to make it more compact.**
-**UPDATE 5: Now you can add notes!!!!
-Click on a rectangle to read its note.**
-**UPDATE 6: Search a text in individual pages (not perfect, still better than nothing).**
-**UPDATE 7: If the URL use at least one `rect` anywhere, it will default to that, otherwise it will defaul to compressed data in URI friendly format (`cdata` field).**

 <p align="center">